 - Your medical licence is suspended

-- You completed your training program
+- You complete your training program

 - You are leaving Canada for an extended period